swebreza/swebreza/README.md

 - 👋 Hi, I’m @swebreza
-- 👀 I’m interested in React and Django framework.
+- 👀 I’m interested in building user-end application.
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on React/Django
 - 📫 How to reach me?
 Ping me at swebreza@gmail.com